 “There are no changes coming that will be financial,” Caldwell said.
 “The changes that will be coming will be based on performance.”

 Robinson signed a five-year, $32.5 million deal with $13.8 million guaranteed.
-It was a monster contract for a guy who played for three teams in his first five years and had only one big season.
+It was a monster contract for a guy who played for three teams in his first five years and only had one big season.

 Then he got sidetracked by multiple concussions, playing in only seven games and catching just 24 passes.
 An NFL Network report on Feb.
 1 said Robinson was still dealing with lingering effects of the hits to the head.